-Ford F-250 owners have reported 12 problems related to loud engine noise (under the engine and engine cooling category).
+Ford F-250 owners have reported 16 problems related to loud engine noise (under the engine and engine cooling category).
 The most recently reported issues are listed below.

 The contact owns a 1994 Ford F-250 sd.
 The contact stated that while driving approximately 55 mph, the vehicle displayed a reduction in power and exhibited a loud, abnormal noise from the engine without warning.
 The smell of gasoline was emitted inside the vehicle.
 The vehicle was taken to independent mechanic, who installed a new insert, cylinder head, spark plug and coil.
 The manufacturer was notified of the problem.
 The approximate failure mileage was 153,000.

 The contact owns a 2001 Ford F-250 sd.
 The contact stated that while driving 70 mph, he heard a loud noise as the vehicle began to lose power.
 Upon further investigation he noticed that a spark plug had been expelled from the engine at a high rate of speed.
 He could also smell gasoline on the engine.
 The vehicle was towed to an independent mechanic for diagnosis and the contact was informed that there was not enough thread in the aluminum head to hold the spark plug.
 A heli coil was needed in order to add more threads.
 The contact stated that it was the second recurrence of the failure.
 The vehicle was repaired.
 The VIN was unavailable.
 The failure and current mileage was 110,000.

 See all problems of the 2001 Ford F-250 .